MathematicusLucian/RandomGeneratorModels/README.md

 - **Pandas 🐼🐼🐼:** The ``generate_test_data`` function (in the utils folder) runs the performance tests.
 It returns it as a Pandas DataFrame, featuring the execution times for each generator to each defined level of iteration.
 I implemented with Pandas to handle the input data in a more structured and efficient way.
 (Or perhaps an excuse to demonstrate that I can utilise these third-party libraries.)

-- **Chart with MatPlotLib** I employed MatPlotLib to generate a chart (above in the README) of the performance results. ``save_plot_chart``: This line runs the function to save the chart to file (when running on local machine; disabled on the server.)
+- **📈 Chart with MatPlotLib** I employed MatPlotLib to generate a chart (above in the README) of the performance results. ``save_plot_chart``: This line runs the function to save the chart to file (when running on local machine; disabled on the server.)
 Could dump this image data in a different format into a database.

 - **Results:** Current result, shows Binary Search is the faster model: